datum360/Datum360-API-User-Guides/Matthew/PIM360/Pivot/POST submit pivot export.md

 # POST /pivot/export

 ## Description
-Submit a new activity to export a pivot query.
+Submits a new activity to export a pivot query.

 ## Required Capabilities
 * CanUseAPI